Forte-Service-Company-Ltd/fre-quickstart/README.md

 5. Creating a sample policy in the Rules Engine
 6. Configuring and Deploying the ExampleContract
 7. Setting the Rules Engine Address in the ExampleContract
+8. Set your address as the Calling Contract Admin
-8. Applying the policy to the sample contract and verifying functionality
+9. Applying the policy to the sample contract and verifying functionality

 > **_NOTE:_** This guide was developed in a MacOS environment, some modification may be necessary to suit a Linux/Windows environment.